Brown Bullhead Catfish

 Impacts: The impacts associated with this species are currently unclear but similar to all non-native species there is concern for this species to spread parasites and fish disease.
 There are also some reports of potential impacts on trout and eel fisheries and reports of impacts on crayfish which is of particular concern to the endangered White Clawed Crayfish.

-How did it get here?
+How could it get here?
 Intentional introduction for angling purposes.
-Considered a valued gamefish in some areas.
+Considered a valued game fish in some areas.

 See the National Invasive Species Database for more information on the distribution of this species in Ireland.